 I mistyped the name of a payee and want to change it in all transaction.
 Is there a global search/replace?

 There is no global search and replace function in KMyMoney.
 Nevertheless, it is easy to change a payees name: select the Payees view and find the entry with the name you want to change.
-Click with the .
+Click with the from the context menu.
 Enter the new name.
 Since the transactions only use a reference to the payees record, all transactions now show the new name.mouse button on the payee, and select

 Why can't I delete an account?